-I’ve heard about deeds in lieu of foreclosure –
+- I’ve heard about deeds in lieu of foreclosure – what is that?

 In an uncommon occurrence, you might be able to hand control of the deed directly back to your lender if your home is being foreclosed.
 If this is something you are considering, talk to a bankruptcy attorney about including a clause in your deed in lieu of foreclosure agreement that will drop all deficiencies so you cannot be sued later for what you didn’t pay.

-I rent out a property that is being foreclosed – what will happen
+- I rent out a property that is being foreclosed – what will happen to my renters?

 Typically, when a foreclosure occurs, any leases being fulfilled by renters or tenants will also be closed out.
 In California, tenants are still owed at least 60 days to know about the foreclosure and the lease’s end, giving them time to look for a new home or office location.